Classic men’s fragrances have earned their kudos and will bring an element of unmistakable style and sophistication to your repertoire.

 Pierre Bourdon, 1981

-Another big-hitter from the 80s with seductive musky and animalic overtones that’s still going strong almost 20 years later.
+Another big-hitter from the 80s with seductive musky and animalic overtones that are still going strong almost 20 years later.

 Featuring 20 listed notes, it’s a complex thing of beauty, with standout notes of coriander, patchouli, aldehydes, honey, musk and leather creating a powerfully seductive effect.